Whether you're new in town, just visiting, or a lifelong resident, you'll

 than an hour from Knoxville in places like the Great Smoky Mountains National

-Park, Big South Fork NRR or one of our many State Parks.
+Park, Big South Fork NRRA or one of our many State Parks.

 Many local high school tracks are open to the public.
 We are also fortunate